 The Best Time to Buy Plants

 Home improvement stores and nurseries are eager to clear out all remaining summer plants (trees, shrubs, bulbs and perennials) to make room for incoming fall plants and holiday merchandise.
-However, it is possible to find great bargain plants throughout the year.
+However, it is possible to find bargains on plants earlier in the year.
+Let's look at some other times that you can save big on perennials and annuals.

 Save Money on Perennial Plants

-Tip: If you have a green thumb and are willing to take the chance, look for weak or imperfect plants that other shoppers may pass by.
-Ask the nursery for a discount.
-It's very likely that with a little attention and proper care, that sickly plant will be perfectly healthy for years!
+Tip: If you have a green thumb, and are willing to take the chance, look for weak or imperfect plants that other shoppers are likely to pass up.
+If they aren't already on clearance, ask for a discount, and you're likely to get it.

 Skip the Store and Find Free Perennials